zwmuam/Bastilevirinae_introns/README.md

 ```

-Statistics for all unaligned sequences and dereplicate sequences as well as pruned and unpruned alignments were calculated using "alignment_statistics":
+Statistics for all unaligned sequences and dereplicate sequences as well as pruned and unpruned alignments were calculated as follows:
 ```
 ./alignment_statistics.py -u -f GIISSD_and_Bastille.fasta -o redundant_dataset_stats.xlsx
 ./alignment_statistics.py -u -f GIISSD_and_Bastille.unique_099.fasta -o nr_dataset_stats.xlsx